University College, Toronto: Legend of Diabolos and Reznikoff

 The famous ghost story of the University College, started from the carving "Crocodiles and vermin".
 The sculptor was a Russian, named Ivan Reznikoff.
 It is said that he was buried in the northeast corner of the quadrangle.
-Since then, his ghost has been seen at regular intervals.
+Since then, his ghost is said to have been seen at regular intervals.
 The newel in the east staircase is a wooden Griffin.
 The griffin is a magical creature that is a mix of a lion and an eagle.
 Some students believe that touching the Griffin will bring good luck, such as passing their exams with great marks.

 Diabolos' is University College's not-for-profit coffee bar that has been overseen by the Lit and student-run since 1966.
 It provides fair trade coffee, tea, vegan and vegetarian products to University College students.
 It is located in University College's Junior Common Room and is open during the academic school year on Monday to Thursday 8:30am – 6pm and Friday 8:30am – 4pm.